-Ron is married to Betty Lou (Becker) Whitehead.
-Together they have three adult children: Stacy, Heidi and Ryan.
+He is married to Betty Lou (Becker) and together they have three adult children: Stacy, Heidi and Ryan.

 Whitehead's hobbies include, but are not limited to, antique and classic cars, tournament ski boats, Christian drama like Passion plays, large events and business/ministry "investments."